Yellow Percocet. Perc 10 Imprint Pictures, Percocet Yellow Oxycodone-Acetaminophen Side Effects, Uses, & Dose.

 Percocet Yellow Variations

 “Perc 10 yellow pills” are generally the highest Percocet dosage prescribed.
 Percocet comes in many variations, so there’s no one obvious answer on how to identify it.
 That largely depends on Percocet dosage and the manufacturer.
 What color is Percocet?
-The drug comes in a pastel Easter parade of hues: there are round, white pills; round blue pills; and pink and peach ovals, among many other options.
+The drug comes in a pastel Easter parade of hues: round, white pills; round blue pills; and pink and peach ovals, among many other options.

 The ones printed Percocet with a number are easily identifiable, So are ones scored with a number such as 5/325 or 10/325.
 Others can do more detective work, like the white round pills, Watson 932.
 Usually, the highest dosage is yellow Percocet (known as Percocet 10 325 yellow pills), which is often an elliptical or oval shape.